CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-A `ConditionalGradingScriptCommand` is essentially an _if-else_ statement implementation that dictates the flow of the script based on the file system.
+A `ConditionalGradingScriptCommand` is, in essence, an _if-else_ statement implementation that dictates the flow of the script based on the file system.

 The `GradingScriptCondition` defines how to check for the existence of an object in the file path: either as a file (`'file'`), a directory (`'dir'`), or as either one (`'exists'`).
-This existence query of the file system will decide which command to move onto next, specified by keys `on_true` and `on_false`.
+This existence query will decide which command to move onto next, specified by keys `on_true` and `on_false`.

-What this list is forming is a graph of commands, where our on\_\* keys will serve as an edge to the next command.
-Currently, these scripts will be auto-generated on the Bottlenose side as **Directed Acyclic Graphs**, which will be our means of preventing an infinite loop of execution given a grading script.

 <hr>

-A `GradingJob` may optionally also specify the following keys and their respective values:

-- `starter_code` : A file path to starter code files provided by the assignment.
-Starter exists **iff** professor code also exists.
-- `professor_code` : A file path to professor code, a.k.a. tests used for grading an assignment.
-Professor code exists **iff** starter code also exists for an assignment.
+This array represents a graph of commands -- where the on\_\* keys are edges to the next command.
+These scripts will be auto-generated on the Bottlenose side as **Directed Acyclic Graphs** (DAG).
+Using a DAG ensures execution will not enter an infinite loop of retrying a subset of commands, which would otherwise require more computations to prevent.

 Finally, a `GradingJob` may specify either a `team_id`, `student_id`, or neither.
-This is based on whether the submission to be graded was submitted by a team, individual student, or a professor, respectively.
+This is based on whether the job was submitted by a team, individual student, or a professor, respectively.

 ## `GradingJobOutput`

-Once a grading job has been completed on the VM, we use a `GradingJobOutput` object to send back the data to Bottlenose.
-Let's take a look at its shape and break down the required and optional keys:
+Execution of a grading job will result in a `GradingJobOutput` object to send back data to Bottlenose.

 ```typescript
 interface GradingScriptCommandResponse {